TripleDots/Logos/README.md

     py -3.12 eela_controller_bridge.py

 Notes:
+- When you open the software on Windows, it doesn't open on your task bar.
+It's in the hidden icons next to the time in on the taskbar.
 - Do not name this file "serial.py" or "import serial.py".
 - On macOS, keyboard output may require Accessibility permission.
 - On Windows, create a virtual MIDI port with loopMIDI if you want MIDI output.